-If an entity is not an employer or union that is applying for the retiree drug subsidy, it can use the simplified determination of creditable coverage status annually to determine whether its prescription drug plan's coverage is creditable or not.
+If an entity is not an employer or union that is applying for the Retiree Drug Subsidy (RDS), it can use the simplified determination of creditable coverage status annually to determine whether its prescription drug plan's coverage is creditable or not.
 CMS has created the following simplified test for determining if a prescription drug plan is creditable to Medicare Part D.